antxnita/RestaurantTask/README.md

 # Early Careers Software Engineering Program: Complete at home Coding Assignment
 For this task I have used Django and Vue to present the restaurant data from the API.
+I have removed the node modules folder since it was too big to upload.
 Below I have stated the steps to follow to carry out this task.

 ## Steps to follow: